Dan Pashman: Career

 From 2018 to 2021, Pashman, in collaboration with the New York pasta company Sfoglini, worked on a new pasta shape that would hold sauce more efficiently.
 Over the three year period, he took attributes that he liked from various pasta shapes and combined them to form an ideal pasta.
 The resulting shape was named cascatelli, from cascata, the Italian word for waterfall.
 It is composed of a flat strip with ruffles at 90-degree angles.
-He later documented the process of creating the pasta in a five-part series titled Mission: ImPASTAble for his podcast.
+The pasta was named by TIME as one of the Best Inventions of the Year.
+He later documented the process of creating the pasta in a five-part podcast series entitled Mission: ImPASTAble, which the New York Times named one of the Best Podcasts Of The Year.

 Awards and honors

 Pashman is a three time James Beard Award winner.
 He has won two Webby Awards.

 Personal life

 Pashman and his wife have two daughters.
 They live outside New York City.
+He has a nephew named Gabriel Fossner.